 You won’t be able to make friends if you prioritize your relationship with your favorite TV characters above other students, so stay out of your dorm room and immerse yourself in campus life by walking around outside and participating in group activities as much as possible.

 That isn’t to say that you should never use TV or video games.
 Small doses of screen time can give you a much needed break from college chaos.
 And, for introverts, blocking out alone time can be necessary to replenish lost energy from social interactions.

 One possible compromise: Use the TV, video game, etc. to build a friendship.
 For example, if you and the person across the hall have the same favorite show, a weekly "viewing party" can be a great, but low-key way to get to know each other better.
 There are worse ways to find friends than through a shared love of Outlander.

 However, it is important to know yourself, and think about if your TV usage is adding to or taking away from your college experience.

 If you are unsure, you might want to leave your TV back home and revisit the issue later.
 With all the excitement college brings, from parties, to sports games, to keeping up with your studies, you most likely won’t be missing it.

 Clubs and activities fair

 A common myth is that “you can never be too involved in college.”
 However, at the beginning of the semester, it’s always a good idea to sign up for more activities than you actually want to keep up with.
 This will give you the flexibility to try out different clubs, and drop the ones you don’t like.

 Putting your name on an email list or attending a few meetings will let you explore your interests and help you find friends who are similar to you.
-Even if you choose not to go back to an organization, you may want to keep in touch with some of the people you met there, so it’s in your best interest to try out as many activities as possible.
+Even if you choose not to go back to an organization, you may want to keep in touch with some of the people you met there, so it’s worth trying out as many activities as possible.

 Continue the conversation!